-Included in these revenue streams, excluding synchronization and other, are licenses with performing rights organizations or collecting societies (e.g., ASCAP, BMI, SESAC and GEMA), which are long-term contracts containing a single performance obligation, which is ongoing access to all intellectual property in an evolving content library.
-The most common form of consideration for these contracts is sales- and usage-based royalties.
-The collecting societies submit usage reports, typically with payment for royalties due, often on a quarterly or biannual reporting period, in arrears.
-Royalties are recognized as the sale or usage occurs based upon usage reports and, when these reports are not available, royalties are estimated based on historical data, such as recent royalties reported, company-specific information with respect to changes in repertoire, industry information and other relevant trends.
-Also included in these revenue streams are smaller, short-term contracts for specified content, which generally involve a fixed fee.
-For fixed-fee contracts, revenue is recognized at the point in time when control of the license is transferred to the customer.
+Included in these revenue streams, excluding synchronization and other, are licenses with music societies (e.g., ASCAP, BMI, SESAC, GEMA), which are long term contracts containing a single performance obligation, which is ongoing access to all intellectual property in an evolving content library.
+The most common form of consideration for these contracts is sales and usage-based royalties.
+The music societies submit usage reports, typically with payment for royalties due, often on a quarterly or bi-annual reporting period, in arears.
+Royalties are recognized as the sale or usage occurs based upon usage reports and, when these reports are not available, royalties are estimated based on historical data, such as recent royalties reported, Company specific information with respect to changes in repertoire, industry information and other relevant trends.
+Also included in these revenue streams are smaller, short term contracts for specified content, which generally involve a fixed fee.
+For fixed fee contracts, revenue is recognized at the point in time when control of the license is transferred to the customer.